sourcegraph/handbook/content/talent/types_of_interviews.md

  - Prompt: For each of the following questions please create charts and/or tables (within Mode orby exporting to a spreadsheet tool if that’s easier)to show your findings.
 We’re not expecting a slide deck or document to explain your findings, but quick summaries of charts, if needed, are just fine.
 Keep in mind that in most cases there are no “right” or “wrong” answers; we’re more interested in your approach and thought processes.
     - 1.What company is most engaged with the product?
     - 2.We ran an A/B test (experiment) to increase ‘like_message’actions users are taking.
 Which variant would you recommend going forward with, if any?
     - When you’ve completed the project, share your results via static run links along with some availability you have over the next week to review the project with  a BizOps team members.
 When reviewing, you can expect questions about your approach in getting to know the data, the process you took to findthe results, results themselves, and how you decidedto communicate your findings.

+- Legal: Corporate & Legal Counsel take-home project
+  - The goal of the assignment is to give you a chance to demonstrate how you think, write, and negotiate while tackling issues that are top of mind for Sourcegraph and our customers.
+  - Please see the attached MSA redlines (we will provide this to you if you get to this stage in the process) from our prospective customer, a CA-based tech company.
+Deal summary:
+    - On-premise instance
+    - 100K USD ACV
+  - Will you respond to the redlines and include comments to the customer explaining your reasoning for any redlines that you reject or modify?
+Please accept any redlines that you suggest that we agree to with a brief comment explaining why.
+  - In addition, please draft a short, casual note with your assessment that you would send to the account executive.
+Include a short issues list, with the prioritization of issues made clear.

 ## Customer Support
 - Customer Support Manager